seaniori21/SimpleToDo/README.md

 I experienced times where I followed the instructions in the videos and it did not work as intended.
 It might be because I am using a Windows computer.
 Overall, building the app was quite easy since there was a step by step video to follow.
+I tried the optional challenges and could not figure it out.
+I hope to learn many new skills during the program.

 ## License